For AO1 you need to know:

 “Any action is ethically wrong if and only if it is contrary to the commands of a loving God”

-So, Adams is arguing that, for example, torture is wrong because it is contrary to the commands of a loving God.
-The goodness of God’s commands depends not on God’s arbitrary choice, but on God’s perfectly loving nature.
+Adams is arguing that e.g., killing is wrong because it is contrary to the commands of a loving God.
+The goodness of God’s commands does not depend on God’s arbitrary choice, nor on some intrinsic standard of goodness external to God, but on God’s perfectly loving nature which is intrinsic to God.
+The claim that God is omnibenevolent in that God is the standard and source of moral goodness is therefore defended against the Euthyphro dilemma.

 God does change his mind.
 There seems to be evidence in the bible of God changing his mind about the moral code we need to live by.
 Jesus, in the sermon on the mount, changed some of the old testament laws – e.g. ‘eye for an eye’ into ‘turn the other cheek’.